Going back to the office means giving up lucrative WFH side hustles for many employees

 Jeanne estimates she was spending 10 hours a week at the peak, plus baking time, which required no exertion from her beyond opening and closing her GE oven and then checking on the pastries’ progress.

 That ended in May when Jeane’s bosses recalled everyone to the office.
-The baking side hustle translated into as much as $500 per month for the household she shares with her husband, 11-year-old son, and two cats.
+The baking side hustle translated into as much as $500 per month for the household she shares with her husband, 11-year-old son, and 2 cats.

 No more.
 She had to give up the business entirely.

-“I don’t have the time I used to, when I was working from home . . .
-The multi-tasking was really effective,” Jeanne says.
+“I don’t have the time I used to when I was working from home . . .
+The multitasking was really effective,” Jeanne says.
 “It was really great play money, emergency money.
-Stuff happens and it was nice to have extra.”
+Stuff happens, and it was nice to have extra.”

 Now that offices and businesses are reopening again, millions of commuting Americans stand to lose more than $10,000 a year, according to a new study by LendingTree.
-The financial hit comes not in the form of spending on once paused and now returned line items such as gasoline, mass transit fares, carpool costs, parking passes, and automotive wear-and-tear, but rather the opportunity cost—the potential to earn money during the time they would have spent commuting.
+The financial hit comes not in the form of spending on once-paused and now-returned line items, such as gasoline, mass transit fares, carpool costs, parking passes, and automotive wear-and-tear, but rather the opportunity cost—the potential to earn money during the time they would have spent commuting.

-Commuters in Fremont, California, stand to lose the most, $15,065 annually, while Tulsa, Oklahoma, residents, last on the list of the 100 largest U.S. cities, are looking at $3,255, according to the study.
+Commuters in Fremont, California, stand to lose the most, $15,065 annually; while Tulsa, Oklahoma, residents, last on the list of the 100 largest U.S. cities, are looking at $3,255, according to the study.

-LendingTree used average round-trip commute times and median earnings for full-time (38-41 hours, depending on the city) workers to calculate what it costs the annual “lost value of the alternative.”
+LendingTree used average round-trip commute times and median earnings for full-time (38 to 41 hours, depending on the city) workers to calculate what it costs the annual “lost value of the alternative.”
 For Fremont, that’s 73 minutes and $95,221 versus Tulsa’s 37 minutes and $41,302.

 Among the things Jeane spent the extra cash on was a replacement windshield for the beige 2014 Kia Rio that she is back to commuting in.